YolandaAlvarez/Dog-Breed-Classifier/README.md

 ![Example](./images/example.jpg)

-In this project we can explore the state-of-the-art CNN models for classification and localization.
+In this project, we can explore the state-of-the-art CNN models for classification and localization.

 # Project Instructions